Lyceum Theater, Minneapolis

 America was shown to be a purely benevolent power, heroically spreading liberty worldwide.
 However, the pageant especially glorified the contributions of black soldiers in the Spanish-American War, disrupting the racial attitudes many Americans held about Blacks in the military.
 Also, “Cuba” can be seen as a message of solidarity from blacks to Cubans, hinting at their shared oppression in the face of white racist domination.

 In the months following the performances of “Cuba,” a debate erupted among black intellectuals in the Twin Cities about the pageant’s Cakewalk segment.
 Some felt that the Cakewalk, a popular form of dance that originated among slaves, perpetuated racist stereotypes, while others thought it a harmless form of entertainment.
 The dispute culminated with an oral debate between Fredrick McGhee, a prominent black attorney in St. Paul, and J.C.
 Reid, editor of The Appeal, the black newspaper in Minneapolis.
-McGhee, arguing that Cake-walking was harmless, was ruled the winner.
+McGhee, arguing that cake-walking was harmless, ruled the winner.
 The story of “Cuba” provides a window into many interwoven aspects of American domestic and transnational history.

-Considering its context shows how historical events do not occur in isolation but are connected in unexpected and exciting ways across space and time; “Cuba” could not be fully understood without exploring St. Paul’s history, turn-of-the-century race relations, or US imperialism and the Spanish American War.
+Considering its context shows how historical events do not occur in isolation but are connected in unexpected and exciting ways across space and time; “Cuba” could not be fully understood without exploring St. Paul’s history, turn-of-the-century race relations, or US imperialism and the Spanish-American War.
 Likewise, “Cuba” enriches our understanding of these other historical themes or events.
 “Cuba” disrupts simplified historical narratives and challenges us to think outside the categories of history (American history, Black history, Minnesota history, etc.) that we commonly use to imagine the past.

 “Cuba” can also be placed in conversation with our world today.
 For example, the Cakewalk debate provides a historical lens through which we can critically examine representations of race in popular entertainment today.
 Also, the connections between “Cuba” and other historical events and themes can be applied to the present; we can learn to think critically about how current events relate to each other and broader social, political, and economic processes.